SolomonDefi/solomon-monorepo/apps/developer-docs/docs/guide/technology.md

 ### Vue3

 [Vue3](https://github.com/vuejs/vue-next) is a significant upgrade over Vue2, which is one of the most popular javascript frameworks.
-It enables more convenient typescript integration, a composition API for better code organization and reuse, native Postcss integration, and numerous speed/build size improvements.
+It enables more convenient Typescript integration, a composition API for better code organization and reuse, native Postcss integration, and numerous speed/build size improvements.

-Solomon's plugin is built as a Vue3 component, although we provide builds that work natively in the browser and other populate frameworks.
+Solomon's plugin developed as a Vue3 component, although we provide builds that work natively in the browser and other populate frameworks.

 ### Vite